 - LINGUIST 502S Language, Brain, and Human Behavior

 - LINGUIST 510 Brain and Language

-- LINGUIST 561S Second Language Theory and Practice
+- LINGUIST 561S Second Language Acquisition and Applied Linguistics

 - Two courses taken from one of the following Disciplinary Areas: